-Table 31 Merged council options performance against Fit for the Future benchmarks
+Table 34 Merged council options performance against Fit for the Future benchmarks

-Indicator Kogarah + Hurstville St George St George + Canterbury Operating Performance Meets the benchmark Does not meet the benchmark Meets the benchmark Own Source Revenue Meets the benchmark Meets the benchmark Meets the benchmark Debt Service Cover Meets the benchmark Meets the benchmark Meets the benchmark Asset Maintenance Meets the benchmark Does not meet the benchmark Does not meet the benchmark Asset Renewal Does not meet the benchmark Does not meet the benchmark Does not meet the benchmark Infrastructure Backlog Meets the benchmark Does not meet the benchmark Does not meet the benchmark Real Operating Expenditure Meets the benchmark Meets the benchmark Meets the benchmark
+Indicator St George St George + Canterbury Operating Performance Meets the benchmark Meets the benchmark Own Source Revenue Meets the benchmark Meets the benchmark Debt Service Cover Meets the benchmark Meets the benchmark Asset Maintenance Does not meet the benchmark Does not meet the benchmark Asset Renewal Does not meet the benchmark Does not meet the benchmark Infrastructure Backlog Does not meet the benchmark Does not meet the benchmark Real Operating Expenditure Meets the benchmark Meets the benchmark

-On most measures, particularly the asset related benchmarks, Kogarah performs better than the other councils involved in the potential mergers.
-As a result some of the merger options do not meet the asset related benchmarks.
+Overall, Rockdale performs worse against the benchmarks than either of the merged council options, most notably in terms of operating performance.
+The merger options do not meet the asset related benchmarks.
 This means that in order for the merger options to meet the asset maintenance, asset renewal and infrastructure backlog ratios a funding gap exists.
 This is set out in the table below.

-Table 32 Merged council asset funding gap
+Table 35 Merged council asset funding gap

-Council Average funding required per annum (5 years) (\$000) Average funding required per annum (5 years+) (\$000) Kogarah + Hurstville Council - 478 - 478 St George Council - 7,635 - 7,635 St George + Canterbury Council - 18,836 - 17,258
+Council Average funding required per annum (5 years) (\$000) Average funding required per annum (5 years+) (\$000) St George Council - 9,545 - 9,545 St George + Canterbury Council - 20,780 - 19,202